kevL/SpecialEffectsViewer/ReadMe.txt

 ------
 codepoetz' PowerBar plugin for getting the code started.
 The stock VFXEditor plugin for helping things along.

+4760 - for extensive testing and explaining default skeletons and models.

 and whoever obfuscated all strings and private identifiers in the toolset DLLs - you did a really good job.